wsen/reactnd-project-myreads-wh/README.md

     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── BookItem.js # NEW: Sort of JSX template for displaying particular book details within ListBooks.js.
-    ├── BookShelf.js # NEW: Organizes all BookItems in their shelves.
+    ├── BookShelf.js # NEW: Organizes all shelf specific BookItems in their shelves.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg